JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 was a person in whose delicacy and discretion I could trust.
 The little that he had said, thus far, had been sufficient to convince me that I was speaking to a gentleman.
-He had what I may venture to describe as the UNSOUGHT SELF-POSSESSION, which is a sure sign of good breeding, not in England only, but everywhere else in the civilised world.
+He had what I may venture to describe as the _Unsought Self_-_Possession_, which is a sure sign of good breeding, not in England only, but everywhere else in the civilised world.
 Whatever the object which he had in view, in putting the question that he had just addressed to me, I felt no doubt that I was justified–so far–in